-Like black holes in space, areas exist in the ocean with characteristics much different than the rest of the ocean.
-Rather than gobble up matter and light as in space, hypoxic zones rob the ocean of oxygen.
-The zones have such low concentrations of oxygen that marine life leaves, if possible, or dies.
-These dead zones, as they’ve come to be known, remain “dead” until the oxygen supply recovers enough to support life again.
+Like black holes in space, areas exist in the ocean with characteristics that are much different from their surroundings.
+Instead of gobbling up matter and light, however, hypoxic (or low oxygen) zones rob the ocean of oxygen.
+These zones have such low concentrations of oxygen that marine life must either leave or die.
+Dead zones, as they’ve come to be known, remain “dead” until their oxygen supply recovers enough to support life again.

 Since 2001, NOAA’s Gulf of Mexico Hypoxia Watch program (Hypoxia Watch) has been monitoring the Gulf every year between the months of June and July.
-NOAA develops near real-time, web-based contour maps and related data of regions with dissolved oxygen levels.
-The maps and data from Hypoxia Watch provide a baseline of the annual Gulf Dead Zone, which is later officially measured by a NOAA-supported monitoring survey in August.
+NOAA develops near real-time, web-based contour maps of dissolved oxygen concentrations and related data in regions of the Gulf that experience frequent dead zones.
+The maps and data from Hypoxia Watch provide a baseline of the annual Gulf Dead Zone areal extent, which is later officially measured by a NOAA-supported monitoring survey in August.

 The information collected by Hypoxia Watch provides crucial insight to many sectors, including the multi-billion-dollar Gulf fishing industry.
-This scientific knowledge gives policymakers, commercial fishing interests, tourism offices, the general public, and others an understanding of Gulf conditions that can improve the economy and recreational pursuits.
+This scientific knowledge gives policymakers, commercial fishing interests, tourism offices, the general public, and others an understanding of Gulf conditions that can improve both the economy and recreational pursuits.

 What Causes Hypoxia?

-Hypoxic zones can occur naturally, but scientists have found that they can be caused or worsened by human activity.
-Nutrient pollution is the primary cause of hypoxia as a result of human activities such as urban development and agriculture.
+Hypoxic zones can occur naturally, but scientists have found that they can also be caused or worsened by human activity.
+Nutrient pollution is the primary cause of hypoxia and is a result of human activities such as urban development and agriculture.
 Excess nutrients that run off land or are piped into rivers and coasts as wastewater can stimulate an overgrowth of algae, which then sink and decompose.
-This decomposition process consumes oxygen and depletes the supply available to marine life.
+This decomposition process consumes oxygen and depletes the supply available to other marine life.

 Dead zones occur all over the world.
-The largest dead zone covers the entire bottom of the Baltic Sea, about the same size as California.
+The largest dead zone covers the entire bottom of the Baltic Sea, which is about the same size as California.
 Besides the Gulf, U.S. dead zones occur in the Chesapeake Bay and off the coast of Oregon.